 A seven foot tall snowman.
 Massive ice sculptures.
 A drink that will knock your socks off, insane events like ice canoeing, and a lively nighttime parade.
-Those are just a few of the things visitors can expect at Quebec City’s Winter Carnival (Carnaval de Quebec) which is one of the world’s most famous winter festivals.
+Those are just a few of the things visitors can expect at the Quebec City Winter Carnival (Carnaval de Quebec) which is one of the world’s most famous winter festivals.

-Best activities at the Winter Carnival
+Best Quebec Winter Carnival activities

-Carnaval has a dizzying amount of activities for all ages, and most of them are included with admission.
+The Quebec City Carnival has a dizzying amount of activities for all ages, and most of them are included with admission.
 Ever wanted to be a human bowling ball?
 You can try it at Carnaval, by getting into a zorb and trying to stay on your feet as the giant plastic ball spins down the snow toward larger-than-life inflatable pins.

 If that’s a bit too intense, head over to the human foosball setup, where you can strap yourself to a pole as you and your teammates try to score the most goals—no hands allowed!